 Sonoma County is the perfect place to embrace in the bold, luscious, and rejuvenating power of grapes — quite literally.

-Blink and you might miss the boutique hotel shrouded by ivy, roses and trees on a gentle Sonoma hillside.
+Blink and you might miss the boutique hotel shrouded by ivy, roses, and trees on a gentle Sonoma hillside.
 It’s an exclusive retreat, with just 29 rooms priced up to $800 a night.
-But here’s a secret: Even us everyday folk can indulge in pampering at the elegant, intimate spa tucked next to the restaurant.
+But here’s a secret: Even us everyday folk can indulge in pampering at the elegant, intimate spa.

 Pad softly up the jagged stone walkways past the private hot tubs, and discover what was the first Vinotherapie center to open in the United States.
 Treatments showcasing the anti-aging properties of grape-derived extracts are specialties, such as a wine bath and wine wrap.
 Lotions and oils will have you positively melting, custom made with red wine extracts, Chardonnay and Riesling oils, fruit pulp, seeds and herbs.